-Those searching for the perfect appetizer idea will find exactly that in these Mediterranean Vegetable Cakes.
+Paleo peeps searching for the perfect appetizer idea will find exactly that in this Mediterranean Vegetable Cakes recipe.
 Their light ingredients will pair well with any main dish allowing for your guests to thoroughly enjoy the menu you’re planning without feeling too full.
-This Paleo appetizer works well as a brunch menu addition, as well.
-If you have an egg allergy, use finely minced shrimp as a substitution.
+This Paleo appetizer recipe works well as a brunch menu addition, as well.
+If you have an egg allergy, use finely minced shrimp as a substitution for the egg.

 |2||tablespoon(s)||olive oil, divided|

 |2||medium||garlic clove(s), minced|